-Mark asked me for my advice because another mutual fund sales person was now courting him to go back to the world mutual funds where he does not have to pay the fee directly.
+Mark asked me for my advice because another mutual fund salesperson was now courting him to go back to the world mutual funds where he does not have to pay the fee directly.
 Even though he would pay more in fees, he was considering this suggestion.

 Lower fees are better

-Even though it may be more painful, the general rule of thumb is lower fees is better.
+Even though it may be more painful, the general rule of thumb is lower fees are better.
 If you pay less for a product or service, you will have more money in your pocket, right?
-Although this concept may appear to be pretty straightforward, it does not seem resonate with investors.
+Although this concept may appear to be pretty straightforward, it does not seem to resonate with investors.

 Just take a look at this simple view of fees

 Psychology plays a big role in investing and Mark’s conundrum is a perfect example of how emotion and psychology can win over logic.
 One of the easy solutions is for the mutual fund industry to start being more transparent when it comes to the fees.
 One of the bloggers I read regularly, Michael James on Money suggests that investment companies should move to disclose the impact of fees over the long term through an acronym he calls MERQ (as opposed to MER).
 Basically it shows how much of your portfolio would be consumed by fees over a 25 year period.
 He uses the example of an Investors Group Fund with an MER of 2.89% which would have a MERQ of 51.4% (Yes, that means an MER of 2.89% means 51%of the portfolio would be consumed by fees over a 25 year period).
 Would this help investors?

 Credit card companies now must show how long it takes to pay off the credit card based on the minimum payments.
 Mutual fund companies should show the gross gain or loss in a year, the fees paid by the fund and the investors’ net gain or loss.